 The cohort approach combines intensive on-site instruction at the Virginia Commonwealth University Library, social events, and a highly interactive online experience to build and sustain a vibrant learning community.

-Onsite instruction includes a four-day institute and a two-day institute, with the remainder of the instruction delivered online.
-There will also be various on-site events available throughout Virginia and West Virginia including advising sessions and activities at the Virginia and West Virginia Library Associations.
-NOTE: Students may begin the program in January of 2018 .
-They will need to make up the institutes in Texas or in Manchester, NH.
+Onsite instruction includes a two-day institute on January 5-6, 2019, and a one-day institute on May 25, 2019, with the remainder of the instruction delivered online.
+There will also be various on-site events available throughout Virginia and West Virginia, including advising sessions and activities at the State Library Associations.

-The University of North Texas Department of Information Science has a long history of providing high-quality programs at sites that are often many miles from the home campus in Denton.
+The University of North Texas' Department of Information Science has a long history of providing high-quality programs at sites that are often many miles from the home campus in Denton.
 In receiving its current accreditation renewal by the American Library Association, the Committee on Accreditation commended the Department for its outreach efforts.

 |Dr. Phil Turneremail@example.com|

-|Dir., Student Support Services||Rachel Hall||CI-Advising@unt.edu|
+|Assistant Dir., Student Support Services||Rachel Hall||CI-Advising@unt.edu|

-|Department Chair||Dr. Suliman Hawamdeh||LIS-Chair@unt.edu|
+|Department Chair||Dr. Jiangping Chen||LIS-Chair@unt.edu|